 This is one of the prettiest packaged advent calendars on my list, and it comes from Neuhaus of Belgium.
 It starts life much like any traditional chocolate box.
 Each day you lift a single piece of the display revealing a delicious chocolate from the Neuhaus timeless collection, weighing in at just over 13 grams each on average.

 By day 25 the three-dimensional picture is complete, and it captures the essence of the Christmas Markets in and around Grand Place, Brussels (which is absolutely fabulous at Christmastime in case you fancy a visit by the way).
 It's a fitting image as the birthplace of the Belgian praline.

 RRP: £55 - Available from Amazon°.

 Get your chocolate shopping delivered faster with a free trial of Amazon Prime.
 Terms apply; new accounts only.
 No code needed.
-Shop now°
+Shop at Amazon°

 I'm not sure when this expires.
 Terms and exclusions may apply.
 See website for details.

 If there's one advent calendar in the royal household this year then it may well be this one from Charbonnel et Walker, Royal Warrant holder as manufacturers of chocolate for her Majesty The Queen.
 And if it's good enough for the monarchy then it's good enough for the rest of us too.

 For us fans of 25 days of chocolate instead of the usual 24, this advent calendar is ideal.
 Each day averages just shy of 13 grams of chocolate too.

 While details are scant, looking at the ingredient list, the dark and milk chocolates appear to contain an assortment of fillings throughout the festive period.
 It appears to contain the likes of Gianduja nut milk chocolate, vanilla caramel, fudge, hazelnut paste, marzipan, crystallised ginger, and so on.
 As William Cowper penned in his poem, The Task, "variety is the very spice of life."